+All of our director nominees have expressed their willingness to continue to serve as our directors.
 When new candidates for our board of directors are sought, the independent directors evaluate each candidate for nomination as director within the context of the needs and the composition of the board of directors as a whole.
 The independent directors conduct any appropriate and necessary inquiries into the backgrounds and qualifications of candidates.
-When evaluating director nominees, our board of directors generally seeks to identify individuals with diverse, yet complementary backgrounds.
+When evaluating director nominees, our board of directors generally seeks to identify individuals with diverse, yet complementary business backgrounds.
 Although we have no formal policy regarding diversity, our directors consider both the personal characteristics and experience of director nominees, including each nominee's independence, diversity, age, skills, expertise, time availability and industry background in the context of the needs of the board of directors and the Company.
-The board of directors believes that director nominees should exhibit proven leadership capabilities and experience at a high level of responsibility within their chosen fields, and must have the experience and ability to analyze the complex business issues facing MoSys, and specifically, the issues inherent in the semiconductor industry.
+The board of directors believes that director nominees should exhibit proven leadership capabilities and experience at a high level of responsibility within their chosen fields, and must have the experience and ability to analyze the complex business issues facing us, and specifically, the issues inherent in the semiconductor industry.
 In addition to business expertise, the board of directors requires that director nominees have the highest personal and professional ethics, integrity and values and, above all, are committed to representing the long-term interests of our stockholders and other stakeholders.
+We applied these criteria for identifying the two directors recently added to our board of directors.
+We were pleased to find these two qualified directors.
 To date, we have not paid any fee to a third party to assist in the process of identifying or evaluating director candidates.

 Our independent directors will consider candidates for nomination as director who are recommended by a stockholder and will not evaluate any candidate for nomination for director differently because the candidate was recommended by a stockholder.
 To date, we have not received or rejected any suggestions for a director candidate recommended by any stockholder or group of stockholders owning more than 5% of our common stock.
 When submitting candidates for nomination to be elected at our annual meeting of stockholders, stockholders must also follow the notice procedures and provide the information required by our bylaws.
-To consider a candidate recommended by a stockholder for nomination at the 2015 Annual Meeting of Stockholders, the recommendation must be delivered or mailed to and received by our Secretary within the time periods discussed elsewhere in this proxy statement under the heading "Stockholder Proposals for 2015 Annual Meeting."
-The recommendation must include the information specified in our bylaws for stockholder nominees to be considered at an annual meeting, including the following:
+To consider a candidate recommended by a stockholder for nomination at the 2018 Annual Meeting of Stockholders, the recommendation must be delivered or mailed to and received by our Secretary within the time periods discussed elsewhere in this proxy statement under the heading "Stockholder Proposals for 2018 Annual Meeting."
+The recommendation must include the information specified in our bylaws for stockholder nomines to be considered at an annual meeting, including the following:

-- The stockholder's name and address and the beneficial owner, if any, on whose behalf the nomination is proposed; - The stockholder's reason for making the nomination at the annual meeting, and the signed consent of the nominee to serve if elected; - The number of shares owned by, and any material interest of, the record owner and the beneficial owner, if any, on whose behalf the record owner is proposing the nominee; - A description of any arrangements or understandings between the stockholder, the nominee and any other person regarding the nomination; and - Information regarding the nominee that would be required to be included in our proxy statement by the rules of the SEC, including the nominee's age, business experience for the past five years and any other directorships held by the nominee.
+- · The stockholder's name and address and the beneficial owner, if any, on whose behalf the nomination is proposed; - The stockholder's reason for making the nomination at the annual meeting, and the signed consent of the nominee to serve if elected; - The number of shares owned by, and any material interest of, the record owner and the beneficial owner, if any, on whose behalf the record owner is proposing the nominee; - A description of any arrangements or understandings between the stockholder, the nominee and any other person regarding the nomination; and - Information regarding the nominee that would be required to be included in our proxy statement by the rules of the SEC, including the nominee's age, business experience for the past five years and any other directorships held by the nominee.